Pakistan national ball hockey team

+The Pakistan national ball hockey team, managed by the Pakistan Street and Ball Hockey Federation, has seen consistent growth over the years.
+The team achieved significant success by winning two gold medals in Pool B in 2007 and 2011.
+In recognition of its progress, Pakistan was elevated to Pool A status in 2013.

 History

 Parents and grandparents grew up in Pakistan playing and watching cricket.
 They were either born in Canada or arrived in Canada at a very young age and invariably loved ice hockey as all Canadians do.
 Being new immigrants most Pakistanis could not afford to play ice hockey so they took to the playgrounds, streets, and parking lots to play ball hockey.
 The sport has evolved over the years from a street sport to the very highly organized and competitive leagues of today at the Regional, Provincial and National levels.
 To take it a step further, over the last decade, ball hockey has reached its highest level possible, the world championships.